mtrotman/Group4/README.md

 # Group4
-This repository is for group4's project in GEOM99
+This repository is for group4's project in GEOM99.
+Please feel free to add what you wish.